 Frequently Asked Questions

-A calm, sleeping baby is like music to a mother’s ears!
-Then why not make a little effort to put the little one to sleep before she gets overtired?
-They key lies in reading the signs and symptoms.
+A calm, sleeping baby is like music to a mother’s ears.
+Then why not make a little effort to put the little one to sleep before they get overtired?
+The key lies in reading the signs and addressing them soon.
 With practice, you can learn to decipher your baby’s unspoken words and help them get the much-needed rest every day.

-How do you know when your baby is tired?
-How do you get an overtired baby to sleep?
-Share your tips with other moms.
+How do you figure out that your baby is tired?
+Do you have any tips on helping an overtired baby sleep?
+Share your tips in the comments section below.

 - Must Try Sleep Training Methods For Your Baby